waynodiablo/Oystercard/oystercard/solutions/07_deducting_money.md

 end
 ```

 Now we should have a green test - it is very important that you high-five your pair partner.
-As always, now is the time to reflet upon your code, and decide if there is anything you would like to refactor.
-When you are happy with it, submit a pull request.
+As always, now is the time to reflect upon your code, and decide if there is anything you would like to refactor.